 Grand Junction’s Uranium Refinery

 With no mill of its own to process the material, the MED signed a top-secret contract with the United States Vanadium Corporation to operate its plant in Uravan for uranium procurement.
-The MED also agreed to build an additional mill to help process the material.
+The MED agreed to build an additional mill to help process the material.
 Beginning in May 1943, the region’s uranium ore would be brought to Uravan and run through the plant to produce three tons of green uranium “sludge” per day.
-This material was then transported, along with a similar sludge from USV’s mine in Durango, to the MED’s newly constructed refinery in Grand Junction, Colorado.
+This material was then transported, along with similar sludge from USV’s mine in Durango, to the MED’s newly constructed refinery in Grand Junction.